Irreplaceable: Live performances

 Beyoncé performed "Irreplaceable" during various public appearances, including the 2006 American Music Awards, The Ellen DeGeneres Show, the Today Show.

 The song was a part of Beyoncé's set list for her tour The Beyoncé Experience and I Am...
 World Tour.
 "Irreplaceable" was the closing song during her 2007 The Beyoncé Experience world tour.
 It was performed late in the set on earlier tour dates, but when Beyoncé embarked on the US leg, it was performed earlier in the show.
 Beyoncé performed "Irreplaceable" during her Revel Presents: Beyoncé Live revue.

 Beyoncé has performed "Irreplaceable" without backup dancers or live instrumentation, or in another case, Beyoncé was accompanied by two drummers, two keyboardists, a percussionist, a horn section, three backup vocalists called the Mamas, and the lead guitarist, Bibi McGill.
 Footage of Beyoncé's performance at the Staples Center, Los Angeles was included on The Beyoncé Experience Live!
 DVD (2007), and the deluxe edition of I Am...
 World Tour (2010).
-According to NME, "'Irreplaceable' [at the Glastonbury Festival] sparked a mass singalong, with the crowd taking the lead on the entire first verse."
-Following the performance of "Irreplaceable" at the Glastonbury Festival, the song was digitally released in the UK and the US on June 27, 2011, as charity single to raise funds for Oxfam, WaterAid and Greenpeace.
+At her historic headlining Glastonbury Festival Performance on June 26, 2011, "'Irreplaceable' sparked a mass singalong, with the crowd taking the lead on the entire first verse."
+Following the performance, the live version of the song was digitally released in the UK and the US on June 27, 2011, as charity single to raise funds for Oxfam, WaterAid and Greenpeace.
 This version charted at number twenty-six on the UK Singles Chart Update.

+A shortened version of "Irreplaceable" was added to the setlist of the Cowboy Carter Tour on the May 1, 2025, date in Los Angeles, marking the first time Beyoncé had performed the song since the 2013-2014 The Mrs. Carter Show World Tour a decade earlier.